Browse our list of Trex Fencing FAQs below. If you cannot find your question on this list, please contact us.

 BEYOND USING RECYCLED MATERIALS, WHAT OTHER ENVIRONMENTALLY FRIENDLY PRACTICES DOES TREX EMPLOY?

 Our manufacturing process recycles factory runoff and refuse back into the manufacturing line.
-Within our plant, the trailers that carry product run on vegetable-based oil hydraulics.
+Within our plant, the trailers that carry products run on vegetable-based oil hydraulics.
 Because of all these environmentally friendly practices, Trex is a member of the USGBC (U.S. Green Building Council) and Trex products contribute to a building’s LEED (Leadership in Energy and Environmental Design) points.
-To learn more please review our

 WHAT MATERIALS ARE USED IN THE MANUFACTURING OF TREX FENCING?